zhilongwang/LLMAgentProtector/README.md

 ## ⚙️ Two Prompt Modes

 When using an LLM API, you typically have two options: passing a single combined prompt or providing both a system prompt and a user prompt as separate inputs.
-The SinglePromptAssemble mode is designed for the former, where only one prompt field is available—it merges constraints and user input into a single structured message.
-On the other hand, DoublePromptAssemble serves the latter case, leveraging the API’s ability to separate system and user roles by delivering constraints through the system prompt and enclosing user input within randomized boundaries in the user prompt.
+The single_prompt_assemble mode is designed for the former, where only one prompt field is available—it merges constraints and user input into a single structured message.
+On the other hand, *double_prompt_assemble* serves the latter case, leveraging the API’s ability to separate system and user roles by delivering constraints through the system prompt and enclosing user input within randomized boundaries in the user prompt.
 Each mode aligns with a specific interaction model supported by LLM APIs.

 ---